-- The future performance of the Company is largely tied to the exploration and development of the Goliath Gold Project. - Financial markets were volatile in Canada for the beginning of fiscal 2010, reflecting ongoing concerns about the stability of the global economy and weakening global growth prospects.
+- The future performance of the Company is largely tied to the successful exploration and development of the Goliath Gold Project, the continuing performance of the NSR from Goldgroup, and the overall strength of the financial markets. - Financial markets were volatile in Canada for the beginning of fiscal 2010, reflecting ongoing concerns about the stability of the global economy, sovereign debt levels and possible default, and weakened global growth prospects.
 However, there is steady improvement in the markets and with the gold spot price being particularly buoyant, the Company does not foresee any difficulties in raising equity for the purposes of carrying out exploration and development activities on its Goliath Gold Project and Lara Polymetallic Project or acquiring new assets.
 See "Risk Factors".

-SELECTED ANNUAL INFORMATION
+ELECTED ANNUAL INFORMATION